 Forsyth High School

-How is writing a thank you note beneficial?
+How is writing a professional thank you letter beneficial?

 People are busy.
 If they are inundated with requests for in-kind donations, many of these will simply be ignored if they are poorly drafted or mass produced.

-Given that a well-worded handwritten letter is so rare these days, the writer will most definitely be appreciated and remembered dearly for taking the time and effort to do so.
+Given that a well-worded handwritten letter is so rare these days, the writer will most definitely be appreciated and remembered dearly for taking the time and effort to do so, especially when there is a great closing for your card included.

 Handwrytten specializes in crafting personalized messages and thank you notes using modern technology.
 Our unique robots write in pen and can also add your actual signature.
 If you want to communicate with your donors in a more personal way but don’t have the time to write letters by hand, we have the solution.
-Get in touch with us to create personalized messages that will delight donors.
+Get in touch with us to create personalized messages that will delight donors; you can even get a free writing sample to help you make your decision.

 Scale your handwritten outreach, creating positive impressions and long lasting bond.Sign Up Today!